MTraveller/mt-product-promo/README.md

 |:--------:|:--------:|
 | ![FORM](https://github.com/MTraveller/mt-product-promo/blob/33b3ebc6939230be1ec05cb7a227544aadebdf9b/rm-img/form-contact-page-image.jpg) | ![PLACEHOLDER](https://github.com/MTraveller/mt-product-promo/blob/613b94f2b76c3da4dd093257286d1ec661ae4995/rm-img/form-placeholders.jpg) |

-### Font

-For this project, I used [Titillium Web](https://fonts.google.com/specimen/Titillium+Web?preview.text=Explorer%20The%20Nike%20Metcon%207%20Training%20Shoes&preview.text_type=custom#standard-styles) Google font.
-Easy on the eye and pleasant to read.
-I decided to host the font locally for performance.

 ## Testings

 Throughout the website development, I've done intensive testing in every possible way to my ability to spot and quickly, with no delay, correct the bugs as fast as possible.
 With every new feature or code added, I would go back and test.
 Test the old as the new, take a step back, contemplate, and do more testing, and the result is a clean, lightweight website that I am pleased with.